 The council is run by an Town Clerk and 13 Senior Executive.
 It is directed by 46 elected Councillors (who elect a Non-Executive Mayor and Deputy Mayor), and 12 Councillors who are Special Appointments by the Minister of Local Government Urban and Rural Development.
 The 46 Councillors represent the residents of the wards in which they are elected while the Special Appointment Councillors are brought in to compliment on the expertise that is needed in various council departments at policy level.
 Harare City Council provides local government services such as health clinics, recreation, housing, water and sanitation, fire and ambulance, road construction and maintenance, burial and cremation services among others through its 13 departments which are headed by Directors.
 All the Directors report to the Town Clerk.

 Most of the key public services in the capital city are run ad administered by the City of Harare.
 These include health services.
 In this regard, the city runs and administers key health institutions such as clinics, hospitals and maternity homes in almost every suburb.

 The Harare City Council administers one of the biggest hospitals in Zimbabwe.
 These include Harare Hospital which is located in the capital.
 It also has other poly-clinics and maternity centres located in the respective suburbs.
 The clinics are serviced by professional health staff such as nurses and doctors.
 These include Rujeko Clinic in the high density surbub of Dzivarasekwa, Kuwadzana Poly-clinic, Harare Hospital, Wilkins Hospital among others.

-Most of the primary and secondary schools in the Harare Metropolitan Province are run by the Harare City Council.
+Primary and secondary schools in the Harare Metropolitan Province fall under the Ministry of Education.
 Besides primary and secondary schools, there are also special needs schools as well as nurseries for children in most suburbs of Harare.
-The schools offer education on comparatively low charges as compared to private institutions.

 Sports and Recreational Facilities